realA10001986/Dash-Gauges/hardware/README.md

 ![emptyhole](img/empty_hole.jpg)

+A movie-accurate dial as well as "Empty" label is in the [hardware/faces-labels](/hardware/faces-labels) folder.
+To apply the dial properly, follow the instructions above for the Phaostron meters.

 ## Bezel

 The bezel consists of three parts: The front and two side pieces.
 Measurements are in the [hardware/enclosure](/hardware/enclosure) folder of this repository.

-You can purchase a bezel at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/); note that it is for a model 49 panel meter ('Roentgens'); a model 142 won't fit.
+You can purchase a bezel at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/); note that it is for a model 29/39/49/59/79 panel meter ('Roentgens'); a model 142 won't fit.

+You additionally need a lever switch (single pole, ON-OFF), which is mounted on the right hand side piece.
+This switch is called "side switch" in the other documents.

 # Appendix A: Resistors for Gauges